shahm4/T.pallidum_CoInfect_Recomb_Supp/README.md

 _dnaA/TP0001_, _tp47/TP0574_, and _TP0136_: Discriminated between Nichols and SS14 Lineages

+* Refer to TableS1.xlsx for sequences

 # _TP0865_ PCR amplification

 To determine linkage between the recombinant regions in TP0865, we designed a pair of overlapping amplicons: Amplicon “A” amplifies a fragment of TP0865 that included a portion of the N-terminal “hatch” domain, the invariant ECL1, and the highly recombinant ECL2.
 Amplicon “B” amplifies ECL2, ECL3, and ECL4.

+* Refer to file Biosample_Metadata.xlsx : Samples were labelled as P1 and P2 respectively to account for internal quality control.
+Amplicon B is labelled as P1 and Amplicon A is labelled as P2.